cs-fullstack-2019-fall/python-review2-cw-dekevion-hamida/README.md

+Great work y'all!
+Next time consider breaking up the tasks and working in seperate files then calling functions in a main file.
+Score : 5
 # python-review2-cw
    Create a task list.
 A user is presented with the text below.
    Let them select an option to list all of their tasks, add a task to their list, delete a task, or quit the program.